 The technology is always on and eliminates the need for manual meter reads, ensuring residents are only charged for the heat they use.

-Casey Cole, Managing Director at Guru Systems, said:
+Casey Cole, CEO at Guru Systems, said:

 We are delighted to be working with L&Q to install our smart technology to homes across this major regeneration project, which will benefit hundreds of families through providing them with a simple way to control and monitor their energy use.